berlinplan/berlinplan.github.io/readme.md

 > contributing to inequality by Paying €2.78 per year for a domain to a Domain-seller Company.

+The morally correct behavior is the one that inflicts the least necessary harm, unless (Over)Society determines otherwise.

 ## How to stop the Islamization of Europe?